Landi29/P8/arbejdsblade/Work paper - Page Ranking Algorithms A Survey.md

 # Page Ranking Algorithms: A Survey
 PageRank is an algorithm used by Google that ranks web pages.
 The algorithm counts the number and strength of links to a page in order to estimate the importance of it.

-The simplest way of calculating is given by the formular:
+The simplest way of calculating the PageRank of a page is given by the formular:

  $PR(A)={\frac {PR(B)}{L(B)}}+{\frac {PR(C)}{L(C)}}+{\frac {PR(D)}{L(D)}}$